GenericMappingTools/gmt/doc/rst/source/cookbook/cpts.rst

 and how to switch the color bar around (by using a negative length).

 Finally, note that if the last slice should have both lower and upper custom labels then supply two semicolon-separated labels.
+Furthermore, the annotation code should be **L** for all slices except the last, which must be set to **B**.

 .. figure:: /_images/GMT_App_M_2.*
    :width: 600 px